 7. Use Your Sober Tools

 According to the National Institute on Drug Abuse, addiction can be managed as long as an individual is engaged in treatment.
 Having a strong program for recovery can make it possible to attend parties and do just about anything you want.
 However, it is important that you put your sobriety first.
 Make sure you are still practicing the skills you are learning in your outpatient rehab.
 Keep in touch with your sober social support system.
-Talk to your sponsor and go to 12-step meetings or other support group meetings or visit a rehab Los Angeles.
+Talk to your sponsor and go to 12-step meetings or other support group meetings.
 If you’re partying nonstop and not sleeping, you might need to get your priorities in order!

 8. Have Fun and Relax!